Hazelnut

 The hazelnut is the fruit of the hazel tree and therefore includes any of the nuts deriving from species of the genus Corylus, especially the nuts of the species Corylus avellana.
 They are also known as cobnuts or filberts according to species.

 Hazelnuts are used as a snack food, in baking and desserts, and in breakfast cereals such as muesli.
 In confectionery, they are used to make praline, and also used in combination with chocolate for chocolate truffles and products such as chocolate bars and hazelnut cocoa spreads such as Nutella.
 They are also used in Frangelico liqueur.
 Hazelnut oil, pressed from hazelnuts, is strongly flavored and high in monounsaturated fat.
 It is used as a cooking oil and as a salad or vegetable dressing.

-Turkey is the world's largest producer of hazelnuts, accounting for 58% of total production in 2023.
+In 2023, Turkey was the world's largest producer of hazelnuts, accounting for 57.7% of total production.